In Memoriam: Plastic Packaging Industry Pioneer and Placon Founder, Tom Mohs, Dies at 77

 Tom Mohs actively served as Chairman on Placon’s Board of Directors until his death.
 He was known in the industry as being a pioneer of thermoformed packaging design, tooling and manufacturing and as a staunch proponent of plastics recycling and reuse.
 The company’s “50 Years of Innovation: Celebrating Our Legacy, Inspiring Our Future” celebration to honor Tom’s legacy will be held in each of its locations on May 12.

 For over 50 years, Placon has been a leading designer and manufacturer of custom and stock plastic packaging, producing innovative retail packaging, quality thermoformed and injection molded food packaging, and protective packaging for medical devices.
-Placon has manufacturing operations in Madison, WI; West Springfield, MA; Elkhart, IN; and Plymouth, MN, and is currently ranked 17 in Plastics News 2016 Thermoformers Ranking.
+Placon has manufacturing operations in Madison, WI; West Springfield, MA; Elkhart, IN; and Plymouth, MN, and is currently ranked in the top #20 in Plastics News 2019 Thermoformer Rankings.
 Placon delivers packaging breakthroughs that inspire better engagement between people and products.
 For more information, visit www.placon.com.